LambdaColdStorage/gpt-tf2-keras/README.md

 [minimaxir](https://github.com/minimaxir/gpt-2-simple): For examples of fine-tuning GPT2 models in TensorFlow 1.14.

 [CyberZHG](https://github.com/CyberZHG/keras-gpt-2): For examples of Keras implementation of GPT2 graph and restoring weights from checkpoints.

+[OpenNMT](http://opennmt.net/OpenNMT-py): For instructions of evaluating CNNDM results using Rouge Score.

 Notice: This repo __does not__ implement the RL based fine-tuning algorithm as described in [this blog](https://openai.com/blog/fine-tuning-gpt-2/).
 In contrast, we fine-tune the transformer layers using additional datasets for each new application.